QaidamGhost/isochron_burial_dating/README.md

 	isochron_burial_age(data,init_Rinh,source_lat,source_elv,measured_lat,measured_elv,shielding_factor,z,rho,option);
 ```
 ### Output
-1. Print the simple burial ages and the uncertainties of each sample.
+1. Print the simple burial ages and their uncertainties.
-2. Print the isochron burial ages, MSWD, and its uncertainties and plot the isochron line with measured data, linearized data, and reworked clasts.
+2. Print the isochron burial ages with MSWD and plot the isochron line with measured data, linearized data, and reworked clasts.
-3. If the final intercept in step 2 is less than zero, the scripts will give minimum and maximum estimations of the burial age MSWD and plot the isochron line with measured data, linearized data, and reworked clasts.
+3. If the final intercept in step 2 is less than zero, the scripts will give minimum and maximum estimations of the burial age with MSWD and plot the isochron line with measured data, linearized data, and reworked clasts.

 ## Dependencies and recommended versions
  - Matlab 2021b or higher version.